Talking equity in Anoka-Hennepin School District

 Parents, guardians and families are invited to discuss racial and ethnic equity as part of the Anoka-Hennepin School District’s Parent Advisory Committee for Racial and Ethnic Equity’s monthly meeting.
-The next session is 5:30-7 p.m., Tuesday, Dec.
+The next session is 5:30 to 7 p.m., Tuesday, Dec.
 8, online via Google Meet.

 The committee focuses on improving educational outcomes and supporting a sense of belonging in schools with monthly meetings covering different topics centered around the district’s equity achievement plan.